 The museum’s collection is very sensitively done, and there are no images a child should not see.
 However, if you bring young children along, you may want to prepare them by providing some background information.

 Also be prepared to discuss the experience with them after your visit.

-News: The Renewed Anne Frank Museum
+Renovation: The Renewed Anne Frank Museum

 After two years of remodeling the renewed Anne Frank House was officially opened on November 22, 2018 by His Majesty King Willem-Alexander.

-The museum never closed during the renewal work.
+The museum never closed during the renovation.

 The Secret Annex remains the same, but everything around it has been renewed.

 The renovation was necessary to better tell Anne Frank’s tragic story to a new generation of visitors who may know little about the horrors of the Holocaust.
 Many of the museum’s visitors from abroad are younger than 25.